Cecilapp/Cecil/docs/2-Content.md

 ### external

-A _Page_ with an `external` variable try to fetch the content of the pointed resource.
+A page with an `external` variable try to fetch the content of the pointed resource.

 _Example:_